 On this website you will find a wide range of resources for people who love birds and birding; including educational blog articles, helpful book reviews, equipment recommendations, gift merchandise, and much more.

-Although Kenya (and, more broadly, Africa) is the primary focal area as this is where Sidney is based and knows best, we aim to connect with birders from all over the world.
+Although Kenya (and, more broadly, Africa) is the main focal area as this is where Sidney is based and knows best, the aim is to connect with birders from around the world.

 Sidney uses his photos as much as possible but also supplements some articles with photos from others (all credits given) where necessary.

 We hope that this blog helps you to learn more about birds, to sharpen your birding skills, and simply to enjoy birding even more than you already do!

 ABOUT SIDNEY SHEMA

 Sidney is an ornithologist and birding guide who grew up, and lives, in Kenya.